YazeedAlKhalaf/alyamamah/README.md

   - No Firebase support yet for plugins I use.
 - Linux:
   - No Firebase support yet for plugins I use.
+- Web:
+  - Some CORS issue that needs fixing, and proxying doesn't work cuz the edugate API has SSL issues.
+- macOS:
+  - After adding revenue cat, things broke.

 ## How to run the app?